Understanding Prop 65 Requirements for Amazon Sellers

 California Proposition 65, formally known as the Safe Drinking Water and Toxic Enforcement Act, mandates that businesses provide "clear and reasonable" warnings before exposing individuals to chemicals known to cause cancer or reproductive harm.
 For Amazon sellers, this means implementing proper warning systems across your entire product catalog when selling to California customers.

 The California Office of Environmental Health Hazard Assessment maintains the official chemical list, which contains 973 substances as of January 2024.
 This list grows annually, with 15-25 new chemicals added based on scientific research and regulatory findings.
-AppealsPro.AI's analysis of 2,847 compliance cases since 2022 shows that sellers who proactively implement Prop 65 warnings reduce their violation risk by 91% compared to reactive sellers.
+AppealsPro.ai's analysis of 2,847 compliance cases since 2022 shows that sellers who proactively implement Prop 65 warnings reduce their violation risk by 91% compared to reactive sellers.

 Amazon's enforcement mechanisms have evolved significantly, incorporating machine learning algorithms that analyze product listings, customer feedback, and competitive intelligence to identify potential violations.
 The platform treats Prop 65 violations as serious policy infractions that can trigger account-level enforcement requiring comprehensive appeals.